learn-co-curriculum/react-ts-use-effect/README.md

 render -> useEffect -> setImages -> render
 ```

+> **TypeScript Note**: You may have noticed the `DogData` type being used in our
+> examples.
+That is a type interface we defined at the top of the `DogPics.tsx`
+> file.
+How did we figure out how to type the data being returned?
+We console
+> logged it first to view what was being sent to us, then created the interface
+> based off that.

 ## Performing Side Effects

 Running a `fetch` request as a side effect is one great example of when you'd